 Dining Hall meals are prepared on site by Licensed Food Service Handlers.
-The kitchen manager is on-site Monday-Friday and will attend the Leader's Meeting on Monday evening prior to each week of camp.
+The kitchen manager is on-site Monday-Friday and will work with camp management prior to each week of camp.
 The camp should be notified at least two weeks in advance of any Special dietary needs.